mpadge/hackmd-stat-software/category-demos/eda-demos.md

 - [x] G3.0 No functions use local files, so not appicable
 - [x] G4.0 Tests use data sets provided by other widely-used R packages.
 - [x] G4.1 No data sets created within package, so not applicable
+- [ ] G4.2 Error and warning behaviour of functions is not explicitly tested.
+- [ ] G4.3 Absence of missing or undefined values in return objects is not explicitly tested.
-- [x] G4.2--4.5 Standards for testing statistical algorithms not applicable to EDA software
+- [x] G4.4--4.7 Standards for testing statistical algorithms not applicable to EDA software
-- [x] G4.6 Input to software is models not raw data, so edge conditions neither relevant nor applicable.
+- [x] G4.8 Input to software is models not raw data, so edge conditions neither relevant nor applicable.
-- [x] G4.7 Input to software is models not raw data, so noise tests neither relevant nor applicable.
+- [x] G4.9 Input to software is models not raw data, so noise tests neither relevant nor applicable.
-- [x] G4.8--4.10 Extended tests neither relevant nor applicable.
+- [x] G4.10--4.12 Extended tests neither relevant nor applicable.